MDG2122/Titanic_ML_from_disaster/README.md

 -Carlos Pereira

-All preprocessing, architecture details and results can be found on the Word Document "Informe", in Spanish.
+All preprocessing, architecture details and results can be found in the Word Document "Informe", in Spanish.